nodiaque/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
-It will also install Enshrouded and run it.
+It will also install Dark and Light and run it.

-**Server Name:** Enshrouded Docker
+**Server Name:** DNLDocker
 **Password:** Docker

-**Configuration:** The configuration is located at: ./enshrouded_server.json.
+**Configuration:** The configuration is located at: ./DNL/Saved/Config/WindowsServer/GameUserSettings.ini.

 **Update Notice:** Simply restart the container if a newer version of the game is available.

-Config file must be placed in /serverdata/serverfiles root folder (check path mapping below)
+Run the server once and when it's started properly, stop and edit the config file

-The game will download enshrouded_server.json default config file if you don't provide yours (check in config folder for template).
+To enable RCon, you must forward port 27020.

 ## Env params
 | Name | Value | Example |